 Feet first, I landed gently, until the whole weight buffered my weight, causing me to bounce a little.

 “Finally,” I sighed with relief.
 “Home….”

 The maids came rushing out with towels, waters, and anything that the guest and I would need.
-Everyone either slide off my back or jumped onto the ground.
+Everyone either slid off my back or jumped onto the ground.

 “Home!”
-Tart stated excitedly, a group of young man with aprons and a white hat that chefs would wear appeared, bowing towards him respectfully.
+Tart stated excitedly, a group of young men with aprons and a white hat that chefs would wear appeared, bowing towards him respectfully.

 Moca just leaped off my back and gracefully landed.
 The butlers and maid came towards him and handed him a towel and a glass of water.
 He took it and nodded, motioning towards me.

-I willed myself to change, but for some reason I couldn’t.
+I willed myself to change, but for some reason, I couldn’t.
 Trying it again a couple more times, the magic inside me twisted into weird knots, making me cringe.
-With a deep frown at the thought of unable to change, I let out an angry puff of smoke.
-Being unable to change still irked me and I didn’t want to miss out my bath time.
+With a deep frown at the thought of being unable to change, I let out an angry puff of smoke.
+Being unable to change still irked me, and I didn’t want to miss out on my bath time.

-“Did any one of you saw Coco?”
+“Did anyone of you see Coco?”
 I asked, hoping they would say yes.
 The maids shook their heads.

-“She didn’t come back still?”
-I was shocked that she wasn’t back still, usually she wasn’t the type to leave for so long, which kind of made me worried.
+“She still hasn’t come back?”
+I was shocked that she wasn’t back still.
+Usually, she wasn’t the type to leave for so long, which kind of made me worried.
 Shaking myself, I tried to push away such thoughts because I knew she could handle herself very well.
-She wasn’t the type to get pushed around so easily, mostly because she would’ve shoved back three times harder than before or even outright killing them.
+She wasn’t the type to get pushed around so easily, mostly because she would’ve shoved back three times harder than before or even outright killed them.